flatmax/buildroot.rk3399.external/README.md

 ## To add a different rk3399 platform

 Alter the BR2_LINUX_KERNEL_INTREE_DTS_NAME in the neo4_custom_defconfig file.
 If you have trouble booting check the u-boot BR2_TARGET_UBOOT_BOARD_DEFCONFIG variable and choose an appropriate one.
+Also check vars.txt for the correct dtb to load.

 # To make the system